ShanJiangEmugen/gene-target-screener/README.md

-# U7 Target Screener
+# Gene Target Screener

-A small Biopython-based tool for scanning U7 antisense target sequences across species or between different transcript regions.

-This repo contains the code I use in my AAV–U7 splicing correction projects to identify conserved, low-repeat subsequences that are compatible with U7-snRNA–mediated splice modulation.
+A simple and flexible tool for scanning, extracting, and aligning subsequences between two nucleotide sequences.
+It provides a sliding-window–based subsequence generator and a Biopython PairwiseAligner wrapper to evaluate conservation, similarity, and alignment scores across two input sequences.

+This tool is suitable for general sequence comparison tasks, conserved-region discovery, and lightweight pairwise alignment workflows.

 ## Features

-- Sliding-window extraction of candidate subsequences (default 18–35 bp)
+- **Sliding-window extraction** of subsequences from any input DNA/RNA sequence
-- Filters out CTGCTGCTG-rich regions (optional to extend later)
+- **Automatic filtering** of low-complexity CTG repeat–rich regions
-- Pairwise alignment using Biopython `PairwiseAligner` with BLASTN matrix
+- **Pairwise alignment** using Biopython `PairwiseAligner`
-- Simple conservation and score-based filtering
+- **Conservation-based filtering** across any two sequences
-- Batch mode: screen many pairwise comparisons from a single CSV file
+- **Batch mode** for running multiple sequence comparisons from a CSV file
-- Outputs results as CSV files for downstream cloning/construct design
+- Outputs structured **CSV reports** for downstream analysis
+- Works as both a **Python module** and a **CLI tool**

 ## Installation